-Zhongshan CEC-Coils Food Co., Limited is a wholly foreign owned enterprise established in Mainland China to be operated for 11 years up to January 2023.
+Zhongshan CEC-Coils Food Co., Limited is a wholly foreign owned enterprise established in Mainland China to be operated for an indefinite period.

 Xiamen Guo Zhong Food Co Ltd is a wholly foreign owned enterprise established in Mainland China to be operated for 20 years up to April 2032.